wahreus/wahreus/README.md

 **“Simple is complex enough” is something I believe applies to both technology and music.
 Whether it’s system design, software development, or playing the drums, I focus on clarity, simplicity, and building strong fundamentals.**

 I’m interested in cloud infrastructure, automation, and backend systems.
 I like working with the bigger picture, understanding how the pieces fit together, and building things that stay reliable and maintainable as they grow.
-I want to work with ambitious people who care about creating real-world value, in an environment that encourages growth and learning.

 ## Current focus areas